bachmeil/tiddlyd/README.md

 Navigate your browser to [localhost:8085/empty](localhost:8085/empty) and start using TiddlyWiki.
 The updated `empty.html` file will be saved on every edit of the tiddler.
 (You con confirm that it's working by reloading the file after the first change just to be safe.)

 Click the "Discussions" tab if you have any questions.

+# cgi.d

+For convenience, I've included a copy of Adam Ruppe's `cgi.d` file, [taken from his helpful repo](https://github.com/adamdruppe/arsd).
+As this repo might not always have the latest version of `cgi.d`, you may want to grab the latest version from the source.